 The Solid State Memories Committee (JC-42) has a variety of subcommittees and task groups that have been working for several years on a variety of 3D standards.

 The JC-42.2 Subcommittee is working on “Tile” memory applications utilizing TSV technology to enable direct die stacking and TSV connection of memory die on other devices such as specific ASICs.
 The TSV Tile Memory task group expects to publish a standard to enable a broad range of applications to take advantage of the economies of scale provided by standardized technology.

 The Low Power Memories Subcommittee (JC-42.6) has published a standard for Wide I/O Mobile DRAM with TSV interconnect stacked on System on a Chip (SoC) Application Processors.
-Download JESD229 Wide I/O Single Data Rate (SDR) free of charge.
+Download JESD229 Wide I/O Single Data Rate (SDR).

 Multiple Chip Packages Committee